- Published: Jun 14, 2020

 - 95% of purchases are expected to be through ecommerce by 2040

-- 79% of Americans purchased goods and services online in 2018
+- 90% of Americans will purchase goods and services online in 2024

 - 56% of in-store purchases are influenced by ecommerce

 As you can see, ecommerce plays a fundamental role in driving sales.
 Expanding your business online will help you open new revenue channels for your company.
 If you don’t want to miss out on potential revenue for your company, it’s time to build your ecommerce store.

 4 quick tips for building a successful ecommerce site